-Certain conditions, including age, illness, and genetics, may contribute to hearing loss.
-Over several generations, modern life has added a host of ear-damaging elements to the list, including some medications and plenty of sources of loud, continuous noise.
+Certain conditions, including age, illness, and genetics, may play a role in hearing loss.
+Modern life has added a host of ear-damaging elements to the list, including some medications and plenty of sources of loud, ongoing noise.

 Advanced age is the most common cause of hearing loss.
-One out of three people aged 65-74 has some level of hearing loss.
-After age 75, that ratio goes up to one out of every two people.
+One out of three people age 65-74 has some level of hearing loss.
+After age 75, that goes up to one out of every two people.

-Researchers don't fully understand why hearing decreases with age.
+Researchers don't fully understand why hearing declines with age.
 It could be that lifetime exposure to noise and other damaging factors slowly wear down the ears' delicate mechanics.
-Genes also play a role.
+Your genes are also part of the mix.

 Even musicians, who literally create music for our ears, are at risk for noise-induced hearing loss.
 Some now wear special earplugs to protect their ears when they perform.
 The earplugs allow them to hear music without harming their ears' inner workings.